-Now 2018 is at an end you should consider reviewing your yearly finances.
+Now the year is at an end you should consider reviewing your yearly finances.
 Take a look at your household accounts over the past year and take stock.

 It is important to do this each year but especially if you have an ageing relative to support.
 Did everything go to plan?
 And how would you do things differently next year?
 The same goes for your relative’s finances – take a look through their records and determine if any changes need to be made.

 Here are some questions that Age Space Sussex’s Finance Partner and Retirement & Later Life Advice Specialist, Kieron Robertson of Concierge Wealth Management, recommend you ask yourself to improve your finances for next year.

 - Has anything in your financial situation changed since your last review?
 If it has you should review your finances, if you haven’t already, to explore any impact these changes may have or will have and then take appropriate action to amend any future plans.